-The partnership between Flagler College and Tallahassee Community College developed in response to a legislative mandate to increase the opportunities for students seeking four-year degrees.
-The Flagler College-Tallahassee program was initiated in response to an invitation by Dr. T.K.
+The partnership between Flagler College and Tallahassee Community College developed in response to a legislative mandate to increase the opportunities for students seeking four-year degrees, and as a result of an invitation by Dr. T.K.
 Wetherell, then President of the Tallahassee Community College, to Dr. William L. Proctor, then President of Flagler College.
 Established in the fall of the 2000-2001 academic year, the program offered courses leading to Bachelor of Arts degrees in business administration and elementary education.
 Enrollment grew to 100 students during the first academic year and in subsequent years expanded to almost 500.
 A dual major in Elementary Education/Exceptional Student Education and a fourth major in Accounting were introduced in the fall of the 2002-2003 academic year.
 A major in Strategic Communication (Public Relations) was introduced in the fall of the 2014-2015 academic year.
-A major in Secondary Education/English was introduced in the fall of the 2018-2019 academic year.

-The schedule includes both day and evening classes.
+The schedule includes day, evening, and online classes.
 Day classes meet Monday through Friday.
-Students may participate in the day program on a full-time or part-time basis and may complete up to 16 credit hours per semester.
+Students may participate in the day program on a full-time or part-time basis.
+A minimum of 12 semester hours is required to be full-time.

-In the evening program, business administration and accounting classes are scheduled successively with one course meeting for four weeks.
-Evening classes meet Mondays, Tuesdays, and Thursdays from 6:00 p.m. to 9:20 p.m. with occasional class meetings on Wednesdays as needed to compensate for Federal holidays or school closure.
-This schedule enables students who work, or who have family and/or other commitments, to concentrate on the completion of one course at a time.
+In the Psychology, Public Administration, Business Administration, and Accounting programs, classes are scheduled successively with two classes meeting over eight weeks.
+Students may participate in the evening program on a full-time or part-time basis.
+Class modality consists of face-to-face classes, hybrid classes, and online classes.
+This schedule enables students who work, or who have family and/or other commitments, to concentrate on the completion of two courses at a time.
 In the education and strategic communication evening programs, classes are scheduled successively with two classes meeting for eight weeks.
-Students may participate in the evening program on a full-time or part-time basis and may complete up to 13 credit hours per semester.
+Students may participate in the evening program on a full-time or part-time basis.
 Even though the classes are conducted consecutively in the evening program, the student enrolls for and is charged for the entire semester at the beginning of the semester.
 Therefore, semester fees and drop/add dates apply with respect to drop/add and financial refunds for evening students.